BON

 Material: The course material will be provided to participants in electronic form after full registration.

-Registration for the DEAP may be done by completing and submitting the on-line registration form on our website at www.ecseonline.com, by 28 October 2024.
+Registration for the DEAP may be done by completing and submitting the on-line registration form on our website here, by 21 February 2025.
 Payment should be made to the Eastern Caribbean Securities Exchange by Credit Card, Wire Transfer, or Electronic Funds Transfer (EFT).
 Wire transfer and EFT payment instructions are provided on the online registration form.
 Proof of payment must be submitted to the ECSE at DEAP@ecseonline.com.

 Early registration is recommended, as registrations will be accepted on a first in time basis.
 Payment must be received by the ECSE to confirm registration.